Grumman A-6 Intruder: Retirement

 Many in the US defense establishment in general, and Naval Aviation in particular, questioned the wisdom of a shift to a shorter range carrier-based strike force, as represented by the Hornet and Super Hornet, compared to the older generation aircraft such as the Intruder and Tomcat.
 However, the availability of USAF Boeing KC-135 Stratotanker and McDonnell Douglas KC-10 Extender tankers modified to accommodate USN, USMC and NATO tactical aircraft in all recent conflicts was considered by certain senior decision makers in the Department of Defense to put a lesser premium on organic aerial refueling capability in the U.S. Navy's carrier air wings and self-contained range among carrier-based strike aircraft.
 Although the Intruder could not match the F-14's or the F/A-18's speed or air-combat capability, the A-6's range and load-carrying ability are still unmatched by newer aircraft in the fleet.

 At the time of retirement, several retired A-6 airframes were awaiting rewinging at the Northrop Grumman facility at St. Augustine Airport, Florida; these were later sunk off the coast of St. Johns County, Florida to form a fish haven named "Intruder Reef".
 Surviving aircraft fitted with the new wings, and later production aircraft (i.e., BuNo 164XXX series) not earmarked for museum or non-flying static display were stored at the AMARG storage center at Davis-Monthan Air Force Base, Arizona.

+Potential operators

+In 1966, Israel made a request to purchase A-6 Intruders as part of an effort to modernize its combat aircraft fleet.
+A recommendation to provide the Israelis up to 24 stripped-down versions of the Intruder, at a total cost of US$62 million, with the option to purchase 24 more aircraft the year after, was then drawn up by the Deputy Special Assistant for National Security Affairs, Robert Komer, to President Lyndon Johnson.
+The conditions of the purchase were that the Israelis were to continue using Europe as the primary source of their weaponry, quietly support US arms sales to Jordan, allow the United States to announce the deal when convenient to them, and not use the A-6 Intruder as a delivery platform for Israel's suspected stockpile of nuclear weapons.